 Time Difference Perks.
 As on most nights, I call a friend from home on my walk back to Tiong Bahru.
 After six weeks I still find the situation very strange and wonderful – it’s past midnight for me, while she’s enjoying the afternoon sun on her balcony in Copenhagen.

 Ronin Cafe.
-At 8am on beautifully sunny Sunday, I walk through Chinatown to meet an American friend for a coffee before he’s off on a work trip to Melbourne and Sydney for a few weeks.
-He lived in Nigeria, India, New York City, Atlanta and Hong Kong before moving here and often travels to different continents for weeks at a time with work.
-It’s fascinating how small and big the world is, how inspiring it can be to meet people with a different – or even similar – positive outlook on things, and how happy it keeps making me to encounter new hip indie coffee places with perfectly staged raw industrial looks, atmospheric light settings and fairly traded roasted beans.
-A hidden gem tucked away in a quiet street, with a quite dark colour palette and no entrance sign to speak of.
+At 8am on beautifully sunny Sunday, I walk through Chinatown to meet my Indian-American friend from early last night for a coffee before he’s off on a work trip to Melbourne and Sydney for a few weeks.
+He lived in Nigeria, India, New York City, LA, Atlanta and Hong Kong before moving here and often travels to different continents for weeks at a time with work.
+It’s fascinating how small and big the world is, how inspiring it can be to meet people with a different — or even similar — optimistic outlook on things, and how happy it keeps making me to encounter new hip indie coffee places with perfectly staged raw industrial looks, atmospheric light settings and fairly traded roasted beans.
+A hidden gem tucked away in a quiet street, with quite a dark colour palette and no entrance sign to speak of.